AHA vs Red Cross: A Comparison of CPR Training Programs

 Both the American Heart Association (AHA) and the American Red Cross offer in-person CPR training sessions that include classroom-based instruction and hands-on practice.
 The AHA conducts lectures, demonstrations, and discussions in their classes, emphasizing evidence-based guidelines and incorporating scenario-based training.
 The Red Cross focuses on skill-based learning, utilizing interactive instruction, visual aids, and role-playing exercises to engage participants and enhance skill development.

 Both organizations also provide online training options and blended learning approaches.
-The AHA offers online classes through its eLearning platform, where participants can learn CPR theory at their own pace and then attend an in-person skills session for hands-on practice and certification.
+The AHA offers online classes through its eLearning platform, where participants learns CPR theory at their own pace and then attend an in-person skills session for hands-on practice and certification.
 Similarly, the Red Cross offers online training through their Online Training platform, followed by an in-person skills session with an instructor.

 Certification Exams